Advanced Physics I

-Particle Physics and Cosmology - Fundamental Forces, Antiparticles, Feynman Diagrams, Classifying Particles, Conservation Laws, Strange Particles and Strangeness, Models for Quarks, Big-bang, Expansion of Universe, Hubble Constant, Dark Matter, Microwave Background, Latest Models.
+Big Questions in Physics - Fundamental Forces, Antiparticles, Feynman Diagrams, Conservation Laws, Strange Particles and Strangeness, Models for Quarks, Big-bang, Expansion of Universe, Hubble Constant, Dark Matter, Microwave Background, Latest Models.

 Thermal - Heat, Internal Energy, Specific Heat, Heat Transfer, Second Low, Entropy, Heat Processes.

 This course has similarities to PHYS1150 and PHYS1200 If you have successfully completed either of these courses you cannot enrol in this course.

 2 Unit Mathematics with a result in Bands 5 or 6 and Physics